vishpatel24/Water-Level-Indicator-with-auto-on-off-/README.md

 # Water(Fluid)-Level-Indicator-with-auto-on-off-
 It's Water level indicator which uses ultrasonic sensor and shows status on android app over the internet.
 It also can turn water motor on-off automatically and manually.

-Components
-Ultrasonic sensor
-NodeMCU
-Relay switch
-Cables

-Step 1: Connect ultrasonic sensor and Relay switch with nodeMCU.
-Step 2: check the connection via simple data read from ultrasonic and simple on off oprations on Relay switch.
-Step 3: deploy main_node_code_final.ino file into NodeMCU using Arduno IDE, make changes according to your wifi network, so nodeMCU can connect to your wifi network.
-Step 4: install Android app on any android phone and give asked permission.

-System should be ready to work.

 Functionalities: